resources

 hashKeyType: S

-When a resource is connected to a Noop service the following dynamic variables are available to use within the Application Blueprint:
+When a Resource is connected to a Noop Service, the following dynamic runtime variables are available to use within the Blueprint Manifest:

 variables: